diogotorres97/PLOG-FEUP/README.md

 # PLOG-FEUP

-Repository to host Logic Programming projects.

-PLOG is a course given at the FEUP in the 3rd year of the MIEIC.

 ## Project 1
 In this project we implemented, in Prolog, a [Froglet](http://brainking.com/en/GameRules?tp=54) game for two players, accordingly to the rules designed by the original creator.